 The Great Silence or Il grande silenzio is a 1968 Italian spaghetti western directed by Sergio Corbucci.
 It is considered Corbucci's greatest film and has a reputation for being one of the bleakest westerns ever.
 It plays with a lot of western tropes, such as the usual protagonist of few words actually being a mute, and intentionally provoking his enemies into drawing first.Contrast with Sergio Leone's For a Few Dollars More.
 Nicolas Winding Refn's Valhalla Rising and Only God Forgives can be seen as Spiritual Successors.

-- Did Not Get the Girl: Inverted as Loco kills Silence after one of his henchmen wounds him only for Pauline to attempt to avenge him leading to her death by Loco, also.
+- Did Not Get the Girl: Inverted as Loco kills Silence after one of his henchmen wounds him, only for Pauline to attempt to avenge him, leading to her death at Loco's hands as well.

 - Dissonant Serenity: Loco is played by Klaus Kinski, and is therefore characterized by this trope.

 - The Dog Shot First: Played with.
 Despite being known as a bounty hunter-killer, Silence stays on the right side of the law by provoking those he intends to kill into drawing first, so that he is technically acting in self-defense.

 - Downer Ending: At least in the original version which Sergio intended.
 Silence, Pauline, and the rest of the villagers were all gunned down by the bounty hunters.
 However, it's averted in the alternate ending, due to Sergio being pressured to do so for Asian and South African markets because of the original depressing bleak ending.